BEST STARTS FOR KIDS

 I'll retell a conversation as best I remember it, just so you realize what's possible... because it stunned me.

 One day I was driving down the road and I had my three year old in the back of my car.
 His older brother had been learning his first lot of multiplication tables, that being x 2.

 'Two lots of two... that's four isn't it Mum?
 He held two fingers up on each hand.

 'And two lots of four, that's eight isn't it.'

 'Yes.'
-I again replied and caught a glimpse of him with four fingers on each hand and moving each consecutive finger as he counted them in order.
-I was impressed by his early understanding and I hadn't ever see him do it before.
+I again replied and caught a glimpse of him with four fingers on each hand, moving each consecutive finger as he counted them.
+I was impressed by his early understanding, as I hadn't ever see him do it before.

 'And two lots of eight, that's ...'

 I smiled as I thought... he's run out of fingers.
 But I caught a glimpse of his face in the rear view mirror.
 He was initially perplexed but then his eyes rolled up to the left and he imagined.